white-label-development/javascript-fun/Angular/neil-angular-notes.md

     this.jokeCreated.emit(new Joke(setup, punchline));
 }
  ```
  So, that's the basics of the Jokes example.
-Author's Plunk so far: http://plnkr.co/edit/b0F6Dhb40Hm5zfiamAix?p=preview
+Author's Plunk so far: http://plnkr.co/edit/b0F6Dhb40Hm5zfiamAix?p=preview  (page 62)